gabriel-05-dev/gabriel-05-dev/README.md

 -  Hi, I’m @gabriel-05-dev
--  I’m interested in Quant/HFT Programming and  web development.
+-  I’m interested in web development.
--  I’m currently learning  -> C++ and HTML/CSS/JS using the curriculum from the ODIN project with hopes to land a junior position.
+-  I’m currently learning  -> C++ and HTML/CSS/JS with hopes to land a junior position.
 -  How to reach me  -> Email lack-01.courtly@icloud.com